 Portable Sound Machine – Swearing by sound machines and white noise!
 I wish I would’ve had one of these with my first born, because I have gotten a lot of use with it already with baby number two!

 Wash Cloths – I’m sure you could use regular washcloths would do the job, but I find it a bit easier to wash the baby with these smaller washcloths.

 Hooded Towels – Hooded towels are a must!
 The hood helps keep in baby’s body heat and keep them warm after getting a bath.
 These hooded towels have held up so well and are very soft and absorbent.

 Baby Brush – The bristles of this brush are so soft and works well on thin, fine hairs.
 It is also very helpful to combat cradle cap.

 Baby Bath Tub – I found this tub and registered for it with our second baby.
 I love that it grows with them during the first year and saves you from having to fill an entire tub of water.
-The newborn sling is especially handy those first few months.
+The newborn sling is especially handy during those first few months.

 Baby Body Wash/Shampoo – My babies tend to have sensitive skin.
 I have found that unscented products usually work best like this body wash/shampoo combo.

 Diaper Cream Brush – Don’t make your hands do the dirty work!
 This tool is extra helpful for diaper rash cream application.